VAT on Business Entertainment

 Sporting Bodies and Airlines

 Sports bodies like FIFA and UEFA use business entertainment to market and increase their viewership.
-HMRC puts this case in the business entertainment category and allows VAT incurred to be reclaimed.
+HMRC puts this case in the business entertainment category and allows you to reclaim VAT.
 Likewise, Airlines can recover the input tax for the provision of food and accommodation for the passengers if their flights are delayed.